Aventyret/solarplexus/docs/guide/config.md

 ### allowPagination - optional
 _boolean_ - `dynamic` type only.
 Sets if editors should be allowed to enable pagination for blocks of this type.
 Defaults to `false`.

+### allowHandpicked - optional
+_boolean_ - `dynamic` type only.
+Sets if editors should be allowed to add handpicked posts to dynamic blocks.
+Defaults to `false`.

 ### icon - optional
 _string_ - The icon for the block type, defaults to the Solarplexus logo.
 Can be an inline SVG html string.
 Double quotes can be escaped.